Filing your annual return

 Note | An annual return is not a tax return, it's simply an annual requirement for a company to provide certain details to the Companies Office.

-A limited liability company must file an annual return with the Companies Office each year.
+All companies must file an annual return with the Companies Office each year.
 Learn how to file your annual return by following these steps.

 If you are unable to file your annual return by the due date, you can apply for a time extension.